 My mornings start early – usually around 6:00 am.
 I make my morning routine all about feeling and looking my best so I can be ready for anything that might happen that day.
 As a CEO of a startup, I have to be ready for anything.
-I tend to my skincare and beauty routine so I feel awake and ready to take on the day, and I always make sure to eat a light but protein-rich breakfast for long-lasting energy.
+I tend to my skincare and beauty routine so I feel awake and ready to take on the day, and I always make sure to eat a light but protein-rich breakfast for long-lasting energy, there’s a lot of whey protein benefits that will make you feel and look awesome.
 From there it’s heading into the office, catching up with my team, sifting through emails, taking investor calls, attending a workshop, more emails, a strategy meeting, another dozen emails, and that’s usually all before lunch.
 Throughout the day I’m constantly sipping on tea or water, and I’m a big proponent of the idea that what you put into your body is what you get out of your body.
 So if you put junk into your body, you’ll output junk later on.
 The rest of my day is dedicated to more meetings, networking events, and focusing on all things Baby2Body.
 When I’m able to call it a day in the office, I hop on the tube and head straight to my local gym.

 I try to get at least 45 minutes of an intensive workout in 3-4 times a week.
 This allows me to step out of my CEO role – if only for a moment – and take time for myself, something I don’t get to do often.
 From there it’s straight home to spend time with my kids.
 I’m a single mom with two nearly adult children, and we all have busy schedules.
 So taking quality time to be together is so important to us.
 My final activities of the day include a few more emails and then before bed I use mindfulness meditation to help me process what’s gone on that day.
 This helps me fall asleep more easily because it stops my mind from racing, and allows me to prepare for whatever tomorrow may bring.

 What do you feel are your biggest achievements to date?